SoftwarePrince/Web3-Browser/components/brave_ads/core/internal/client/README.md

 # Client

-Kahf Ads Client communication interfaces.
+BrowseWeb3 Ads Client communication interfaces.

 Please add to it!